 11 Ideas for Living on Social Security Alone

-Living on Social Security alone is not only possible, many retirees already accomplish that very feat every year.
-And, while the lifestyle associated with a Social Security income isn’t exactly luxurious, it doesn’t have to equal peanut butter sandwiches for the rest of your life, either.
+Living on Social Security alone is not only possible, but many retirees already accomplish that very feat every year.
+While the lifestyle associated with Social Security income isn’t exactly luxurious, it doesn’t have to equal rice and beans for the rest of your life, either.

 How you make living on Social Security alone work for you will depend on a lot of factors, not the least of which is what you want out of life.